|

-Study Guide for The Great Gatsby By F. Scott FitzgeraldChapter 7 (119-154) At the outset of this chapter which portrays the catastrophe which ends Gatsby and Daisy's relationship, Nick declares that "[Gatsby's] career as Trimalchio was over".
-Trimalchio was a character from a Roman poem entitled The Satyricon by Petronius (excerpt) who typified the parvenu or newly rich freedman who tries and fails to gain acceptance within Roman noble society by lavishing money on hedonistic banquets.
+Study Guide for The Great Gatsby By F. Scott FitzgeraldChapter 7 (119-154) At the outset of this chapter, which portrays the catastrophe that ends Gatsby and Daisy's relationship, Nick declares that "[Gatsby's] career as Trimalchio was over".
+(Trimalchio was a character from a Roman poem entitled The Satyricon by Petronius (excerpt) who typified the parvenu or newly rich freedman who tries and fails to gain acceptance within Roman noble society by lavishing money on hedonistic banquets.)
 Why is Gatsby's party over?
 Party#6: Lunch at Daisy and Tom's (120-127) What is the weather like on this August afternoon?
 Notice how Fitzgerald recalls the details of the earlier dinner at the Buchanan's in this scene: The women, once again, are prostrate from the heat and lying on the couch complaining of boredom, Tom, once again, is arguing with a Wilson on the phone; Daisy's daughter is getting ignored; and Nick is sitting there uneasily bearing witness to it all.
 Only the presence of Gatsby indicates a change.
 What is Fitzgerald up to?
 After lunch, how does Daisy bring into the open for Tom the fact that she and Gatsby are having an affair?
+Is she trying to break up her marriage or is this payback time for Tom?
 (125) While they are waiting in the driveway, Nick wonders about just what is so fascinating about Daisy's 'indiscreet voice', and Gatsby says, "Her voice is full of money," (127) and Tom agrees.
 What do you make of Gatsby's insight?
 Has he realized that his hopes are empty, or is he complimenting Daisy?
-The Drive to Town (127- 132) While Tom drives Nick and Jordan in Gatsby's car,
+The Drive to Town (127- 132) While Tom drives Nick and Jordan in Gatsby's car, stewing over the fact that he now knows that Daisy is cheating on him, he pulls into Wilson's gas station We discover that Wilson has just found out that Myrtle has been cheating on him, but he does not know with whom.
+How is Wilson behaving differently from Tom?
+(They are both in similar situations.)

 Biloxi from Biloxi ensues.
 Finally, Tom confronts Gatsby